-For more information about the Sales and Management program, please visit our website at www.dmacc.edu/programs/marketing/.
+For more information about the Sales and Management program, please visit our website at www.dmacc.edu/programs/marketing.

+- 1. Complete an application for admission.

-- 2. Satisfy the assessment requirement. - 3.
-Attend any required information/registration session.
+- 2. Satisfy the assessment requirement.

+- 3. Attend any required information/registration session.

 To earn a Sales and Management diploma, a student must complete all coursework as prescribed and maintain a 2.0 grade point average.